-Now you are ready to start versioning your code (Fig. 1).
+Now you are ready to start tracking versioning your code (Figure 1).
 Conceptually, Git saves snapshots of the changes you make to your files whenever you instruct it to.
-For instance, after you edit a script in your text editor, you save the updated script to your thesis folder.
+For instance, after you edit a script in your text editor, you save the updated script to your thesis thesis folder.
 If you tell Git to save a shapshot of the updated document, then you will have a permanent record of the file in that exact version even if you make subsequent edits to the file.
-In the Git framework, any changes you have made to a script, but have not yet recorded as a snapshot with Git, reside in the working directory only (Fig. 1).
+In the Git framework, any changes you have made to a script, but have not yet recorded as a snapshot with Git, reside in the working directory directory only (Figure 1).
 To follow what Git is doing as you record the initial version of your files, use the informative command git status.

-\$ git status
+\$ git status On branch master